Skip to contentSkip to navigationSkip to topbar

 Twilio's Programmable Video SDKs must communicate with Twilio's cloud.
 Hence, firewalls may need to be configured to allow Twilio's Signaling and Media Servers IPs:

-• Developers using explicit regions should whitelist the IP ranges in their selected Media and Signaling regions.
+• Developers using explicit regions should allowlist the IP ranges in their selected Media and Signaling regions.

-• Developers using gll should whitelist the IP ranges in all regions.
+• Developers using gll should allowlist the IP ranges in all regions.

 The IP ranges and domain names assigned to every region can be found in our IP Addresses Guide.